MediciHouse07/Learning_Records/Micro economic Bilkent.md

 - 2 points one is to maximize lost another is to minimize lost
 - q star is a function of p
 - testable implication

+# Lecture 4

+2023/04/15

+0000<->1500

+- model of consumer behaviour, consumer theory
+- firm theory
+- bring the 2 theory together
+- suleiman the magnificent
+- whole set of alternative
+- bundle of goods
+- a preference relation is a binary relation
+- completeness, reflexivity, transivity properties
+- TBRT from set of alternative